sanman2022/coursera-getdata/README.md

 Guide to understand the source data, analysis, and result data sets

 ## tidy.txt
-Merged and cleaned (variable names) data set.
+Merged and cleaned tidy data set.
 See [CodeBook.md](CodeBook.md) for more info.

 ## tidy_avg.txt
-Data set that contains averages of the mean and standard deviation measurements.
+Data set that contains averages of the mean and standard deviation measurements from the tidy dat set.
 See [CodeBook.md](CodeBook.md) for more info.